warrenli0/cse15l-lab-reports/index.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
 I got a blank output (nothing happened) since `cd` with no argument just leaves you in the same directory.
-This is not an error. \n
+This is not an error. <br>
 2. With a path to a directory as an argument:
 ```
 [user@sahara ~]$ cd lecture1